capotej/capotej.github.com/source/_posts/2009-7-19-using-rack-applications-inside-gwt-hosted-mode.markdown

 9. Run your new awesome setup: ant hosted

-Now when navigate to[http://localhost:8888/api/helloworld](http://localhost:8888/api/helloworld) or[http://localhost:8888/api/showpage](http://localhost:8888/api/showpage) you should see the Sinatra application being served via GWT.#### 989 views and 0 responses
+Now when navigate to[http://localhost:8888/api/helloworld](http://localhost:8888/api/helloworld) or[http://localhost:8888/api/showpage](http://localhost:8888/api/showpage) you should see the Sinatra application being served via GWT.